flowable/flowable-training-getting-started/README.md

 _(You can skip this section if you’re in a hurry.)_

 ## Optional: Custom settings.xml
+Many organizations use a custom `settings.xml` file for Maven and may already have the Flowable artifacts in their repository.
+In that case, you don't need to overwrite the settings or do anything.

-If you prefer not to overwrite your own `settings.xml`, copy your username and password into the provided `settings-flowable.xml` (located in the project root).
+If your organization does not (yet) mirror the Flowable artifacts and you prefer not to overwrite your own `settings.xml`, copy your username (e.g. tra-0090-bot) and password into the `settings-flowable.xml` located in the project root.
 > **Warning:** Storing passwords in plain text isn’t recommended.
 See [Maven's guide on password encryption](https://maven.apache.org/guides/mini/guide-encryption.html).

 Build using: